Life in the Days of Corona

 View Your Images

 For many years I used and recommended FastStone image viewer.
-Since I started scanning old photographs, I ran into two problems with FastStone.
+Since I started scanning old photographs, I have had two problems with FastStone.
 First, it cannot properly display 16-bit grayscale Photoshop files although it can handle the same in TIFF format.
 Second, despite the 3-4 support e-mails I sent to them I have not received any kind of reply.

-So, I switched to what I used to use before that, XnViewMP which is also very good and has several advantages of FastStone.
-First, it can display the same 16-bit grayscale Photoshop files with no problem at all.
+So, I switched to what I used to use before that, XnViewMP, which is also very good and has several advantages over FastStone.
+First, it can display the same 16-bit grayscale Photoshop files without any problem.
 Second, it renders color more accurately than FastStone’s for images with wider color spaces.
 Third, if I ask a question on the XnViewMP forum I get a response in a reasonable time frame.
 Download XnViewMP from their site and give it a try, you may like it very much.

 I have a few more things for you to try, but I will save them for another article in a few days.
 Stay tuned!
 And remember, we will blossom once again, soon!
 Patience is part of the prevention and part of the cure against this virus.